How to split slow RSpec test files by test examples (by individual it)?

 knapsack_pro gem determines which test files pose a real bottleneck for your CI build and ensures those specific files are split.
 It guarantees optimal performance.

-If you will see error like:
+If you see an error like:

 Don't know how to build task 'knapsack_pro:rspec_test_example_detector' (See the list of available tasks with `rake --tasks`)